 Financial support for delayed study progress

-In accordance with the regulations on financial support for students (abbreviated to FOS in Dutch), Leiden University offers financial support for students who have fallen behind in their studies due to certain circumstances.
+In accordance with the regulations on financial support for students (abbreviated to FOS in Dutch), Leiden University can sometimes offer financial support to students who have fallen behind in their studies due to certain circumstances.

 You may be eligible for financial support if your study progress has been delayed due to: